- How is cancer of the esophagus treated?

 Possible side effects of radiation therapy

-Side effects of external radiation therapy may include:
+Side effects of external radiation therapy can include:

-- Skin changes ranging from sunburn-like to blistering and open sores
+- Skin changes in areas getting radiation, ranging from sunburn-like to blistering and open sores

 - Nausea and vomiting